-Royal DSM is at the head of a group of reporting entities (hereafter: entities).
+Royal DSM is at the head of a group of components.
 The financial information of this group is included in the financial statements of Royal DSM.

-Because we are ultimately responsible for the auditor's report, we are also responsible for directing, supervising and performing the group audit.
-In this respect we have determined the nature and extent of the audit procedures to be carried out for entities reporting for group audit purposes.
-Decisive were the size and/or the risk profile of the entities or operations.
-On this basis, we selected 22 entities (2018: 22 entities) to perform audits for group reporting purposes on a complete set of financial information.
-In addition, we selected 14 entities (2018: 17 entities) to perform specified audit procedures for group reporting purposes on specific items of financial information.
+Because we are ultimately responsible for the auditor’s report, we are also responsible for directing, supervising and performing the group audit.
+In this respect we have determined the nature and extent of the audit procedures to be carried out for components reporting for group audit purposes.
+Decisive were the size and/or the risk profile of the components or operations.
+Based on our risk assessment, we selected 26 components (2019: 22 components) to perform audits for group reporting purposes on a complete set of financial information.
+In addition, we selected 16 components (2019: 14 components) to perform specified audit procedures for group reporting purposes on specific items of financial information.

-For these remaining entities, we performed among others analytical procedures at (business) group level to validate our assessment that there are no risks of material misstatement within these entities.
+For these remaining components, we performed among others analytical procedures to validate our assessment that there are no risks of material misstatement within these components.